 I paint and draw portraits, figures, still life, and landscape.
 My approach is exploratory, trying various ways to represent the object (a face, a body, a tree, a flower) using various media (ink, conté, graphite, charcoal, coloured pencil, pastel, and watercolour).
 Each new motif can suggest a new choice of materials and a new approach to making the image.
 Insights into the visual field can trigger discoveries about the technical possibilities of materials, and vice versa.

-My landscape imagery is taken mainly from the Vancouver area and the Gulf Islands, especially trees, driftwood, and rocks.
+My landscape imagery is taken mainly from the Vancouver area, the Sunshine Coast, and the Gulf Islands, especially trees, driftwood, and rocks.
 My portrait and figure drawing and painting aim at emotive expression through suggestive form.
 With portraiture, I explore each face as a meeting of physical shapes and emotional implications.
-With the figure, I aim to capture the drama of each pose, and emphasize what to me is its most expressive feature or aspect.
+With the figure, whether captured on the street or in the studio, I aim to capture the drama of each pose, and emphasize what to me is its most expressive feature or aspect.
 With still life, flowers are a favourite subject, but teapots, wine glasses, and fruit are also included — and even a few cars I have owned!

 About the pictures: Dimensions (framed) are mostly 14×16, 14×14, or 16×12 inches, including grey or black mats about 2 inches wide, except for some life drawings which are larger, up to 18x 24 inches unframed.
 Supports: watercolours are on Arches 140lb watercolour paper, and drawings on grey, tan, or white drawing paper.
 For more information on individual pictures, including pricing, please contact the artist at email@example.com